Beta8397/virtual_robot/README.md

-#WORK IN PROGRESS -- NOT READY FOR USE.
-Integrating dyn4j 2-D physics/collision engine into the botsofprey/virtual_robot fork of beta8397/virtual_robot.

 # A 2D simulator to help beginning Java programmers learn to program for FTC Robotics.

+New: Modification to allow game elements courtesy of Daniel McDonald, BotsOfPrey.
+In addition, modified to incorporate the dyn4j 2D physics and collision engine.

-New: Programming Board configuration to serve as a companion to the book "Learn Java For FTC", by Alan Smith.
+Includes Programming Board configuration to serve as a companion to the book "Learn Java For FTC", by Alan Smith.
 The PDF can be [downloaded for free](https://github.com/alan412/LearnJavaForFTC) or you can purchase the paperback on [Amazon](https://www.amazon.com/dp/B08DBVKXLZ).